-The basic financial statements include both government-wide and fund financial statements.
 The government-wide statements are presented using a full accrual, economic resource basis, which incorporates long-term assets and receivables and long-term liabilities.
 Governmental activities include the General Fund.
 The District has no business-type activities.

 The government-wide Statement of Activities reports the gross and net cost for the basic services of the District that is otherwise supported by general government revenue.
 The expenses for the category are reduced by program revenues to ascertain the net costs for that function.
 Program revenues are defined as charges for services, operating grants, and capital grants that specifically relate to a specific program function.
 Charges for services include revenues arising from charges to customers or applicants who purchase, use, or directly benefit from the goods, services, or privileges provided.
 Operating grants and capital grants consist of revenues received from other governments, organizations, or individuals that are specifically attributable to a program and are restricted for either operating expenditures/expenses or capital expenditures/expenses associated with a specific program.